 With just enough time to mop the sweat from my brow, I move to the other studio and quickly set up my bike for the NRG Ride class.
 The class is full and once again we have two instructors.
 The bikes are a posher version to the spin bikes I’ve used in my earlier gym life and are easy and quick to set up.
 The class is once again supported by DJR Danny See which his fun and the music is perfectly timed with the exercises.
 The class seems to be very much in two parts, the first is interval based where we simulate various rides, along the flat, up and down hills etc using resistance to mimic the situation.
 The second half is much more focussed on sprinting intervals so we pedal like crazy and get our heart rates and energy levels soaring.
 At the front of the class, some of the members have their heart rates and percentage of effort etc beamed onto the wall, which can be motivating – but you will need to buy the My Zone Heart rate belt sold by the club to benefit from this.
 The energy in the room is amazing and I leave this class on a high, as do the other participants.

-NRG have a few other classes under three categories.
-RIDE – RPM, NRG Ride and NRG Sprint, STRONG covers things such a Zumba, Pilates, Yoga and Body Pump, Body Balance and a few others whilst FOCUS covers NRG arial swing and NRG pole class.
+NRG has a few other classes under three categories.
+RIDE – RPM, NRG Ride and NRG Sprint, STRONG covers things such a Zumba, Pilates, Yoga and Body Pump, Body Balance and a few others whilst FOCUS covers NRG aerial swing and NRG pole class.
 There’s a mix of traditional Les Mills classes and some NRG devised classes.